deepin-community/cargo/src/doc/src/reference/registries.md

 using the [`cargo login`] command, or by passing the token on the command-line.

+Responses use the 200 response code for success.
+Errors should use an appropriate response code, such as 404.
+Failure
-Responses use a 200 response code for both success and errors.
-Cargo looks at the JSON response to determine if there was success or failure.
-Failure responses have a JSON object with the following structure:
+responses should have a JSON object with the following structure:

 ```javascript
 {